 But Kaurismäki is no put-on artist; the wealth of humanity and social criticism that pervades his work is suffused with empathy, even if tempered by humour – and plenty of belly laughs.
 Sentimentality is anathema to his films, in which the existentialist dread of hard-lived lives is leavened only by their absurdities.
 Then there’s the stylistic qualities that make his films so recognisable: the infrequent camera moves, vivid colour palettes and minimalistic production design.

-His latest film, The Other Side of Hope, due in UK cinemas in May, is typical of the Kaurismäki mode.
-Taking the best director prize at the Berlin Film Festival, the film harks back to his two previous offerings – The Man without a Past (2002) and Le Havre (2011) – by further tackling questions of immigration and the notion of community.
+His most recent film, The Other Side of Hope, released in 2017, is typical of the Kaurismäki mode.
+Taking the best director prize at the Berlin Film Festival, it harked back to his two previous offerings – The Man without a Past (2002) and Le Havre (2011) – by further tackling questions of immigration and the notion of community.

 Calamari Union (1985)

 Following the relatively straightforward Dostoyevsky adaptation of his debut feature (Crime and Punishment, 1983), Kaurismäki threw caution to the wind for his second film.
 A highly stylised series of episodic non-sequiturs – reportedly shot while the director was consistently inebriated – what Calamari Union lacks compared with the discipline of later work it makes up for in absurdist pose.
 A motley crew of shaded geezers, all named Frank, head into the city in search of pastures new, armed with the vague concept of a promised land called Eira.
 Rock’n’roll-accompanied hijinks ensue, as the Franks get knocked off one by one.
 It may not make a lot of sense, but the straight-faced lols aren’t for want of what-the-hell attitude.